Universal Credit

 How much is Universal Credit?

-The amount of Universal Credit you’ll receive is based on your income, savings and family circumstances.
+The amount of Universal Credit you’ll be paid is based on your income, savings and family circumstances.

 Information